balfieri/aws/README.md

 retrieve information it needs in order to figure out what work it should do.</p>

 <pre>
-ec2-metadata -d         # get command line
+ec2-metadata -d         # get command line, typically: "userdata: file:local_script"
 ec2-metadata -l         # get launch index
 </pre>